sunshinescience/sunshinescience.github.io/_posts/2019-08-24-scrape-crowd-funding_3.md

 The scraper started and loaded the necessary components and extensions to read data from URLs.
 It used the URL that was provided in the start_urls list and grabbed the HTML.
 A NotImplementedError('{}.parse callback is not defined') was raised.
 This is because a `parse` method was not written yet, so it passed the HTML to the `parse` method, which doesn't do anything by default, thus the spider finished without doing anything yet.

 ### Extract data from a Web page
 Scraping the first page involves searching for the regions of the page that contains the data we want to extract.
 And, grabbing the data from each campaign by pulling the data out of the HTML tags.
 Scrapy extracts data via using selectors, either CSS or XPath expressions.
 CSS selectors are actually converted to XPath.
-XPath expressions not only navigate the structure, but it can also look at the content.
+XPath expressions not only navigate the structure, but they can also look at the content.

 #### How to scrape using the Scrapy shell
 Step 1: Activate the environment